 SoNIC

 Computer Science is a rapidly growing and evolving field with a wide range of career opportunities in both academic and industrial settings.
 During the weeklong workshop, participants learn about a variety of state-of-the-art computing research directions happening at Cornell University and beyond, and get an opportunity to conduct a short research project.
 Participants will also learn about research-oriented career paths in tech, including the process of obtaining advanced degrees.
-The next SoNIC Summer Research Workshop will be held online from June 17, 2024 – June 21, 2024 then in person on June 24, 2024 – June 28, 2024 at Cornell University in Ithaca, NY.
+The next SoNIC Summer Research Workshop is scheduled for June 2026 at Cornell University in Ithaca, NY.
 If you are interested in being considered for this program, please review the information below:

 • The research workshop will focus on computer vision for assistive technology and citizen science with implications of social impact theory.
 Applicants are not required to have prior experience in computer vision or application of social impact theory.